FAQ’s

 Every case is different, but the more the debt and the more the information the IRS is requesting, the more you should, at the very least, consult with a tax specialist.
 Most tax professionals offer a free consultation.
 You should take advantage of this.
 By the end of the consultation, you will know if you need help.
 If I do not believe I can offer a valued service to a prospective client, I will not work with them.

-CPAs are licensed to practice in front of the IRS and some to a great job.
+CPAs are licensed to practice in front of the IRS and some do a great job.
 However, many only devote a small percentage of their time to dealing with IRS problems.
 Their main business is preparing tax returns and doing bookkeeping, as opposed to an office like mine who only represents taxpayers with IRS problems.
 In fact, if you need me to do estate planning or a simple contract, I will immediately refer you to a well qualified attorney.
 There are other differences between attorneys and accountants.
 Attorneys have an attorney-client privilege that accountants do not have.
 Also, as an attorney, I may be able to take your case to Tax Court, where taxpayers often get their best settlement.
 Accountants cannot practice in Tax Court.
 Finally, attorneys are trained for adversary proceedings, while many accountants are great at filing paperwork, but do not know how to represent a client with a tax problem.

 Some individuals leave the IRS and represent taxpayers.
 The perception is that they can call a friend at the IRS and get a great deal.
 First of all, no one can call an IRS employee and ask him or her to take on a case that is not assigned to them.
 Second, no one at the IRS is going to go against IRS rules and risk their job to do a favor for someone they once worked with.